 The General Educational Development (GED) exam, which measures your high school level academic knowledge, is made up of four sections:

-To be eligible to take the GED, you must meet the Alabama Department of Postsecondary Education requirements (www.accs.cc).
+To be eligible to take the GED, you must meet the Alabama Department of Postsecondary Education requirements.
 You should not be enrolled in a high school program, private or public.
 Also, you should not have a high school diploma as recognized by the Alabama Department of Education.

 - Providing an official withdrawal form from your previously attended school